4 Capability Framework Examples and How They’re Used in Organizational Strategy

 - Start by thinking about business outcomes, no matter if you’re building a framework for a specific function or use case.
 All capabilities should have an impact on your business mission or strategy.

-- All capabilities should have measures of competency, as these are the indicators that enable performance management.
+- All capabilities should have measures of proficiency, as these are the indicators that enable performance management.

 - Capabilities can change if your strategy does.
-Regular environmental scans will tell you if your framework is sustainable.
+Regular environmental scans will reveal if your framework is sustainable.

-- Think about capabilities as tasks and behaviours.
+- Think about capabilities as tasks and behaviors necessary to meet business goals.
 This will help you create them from strategic drivers.

 - While a crucial business tool, a capability framework needn’t be overly complex.
 Consider creating supporting resources to enable widespread adoption and use.

 - Your framework should be unique to you.
-Whatever inspiration you take from these examples, consider how work needs to get done by your workforce, within your business architecture and to the standard that you set for organisation.
+Whatever inspiration you take from these examples, consider how work needs to get done by your workforce, within your business architecture, and to the standard that you set for the organization.